 Enforced compliance includes inspections and examinations of imports, audits of documentation, assessment of monetary penalties, investigations into Importer of Record business dealings, civil penalties, and additional criminal penalties.

-Some government agencies have authority to go beyond the Importer of Record and deny entry of imports on the basis of possible threats to the general welfare of the US.
-For example, the Environmental Protection Agency, the Food and Drug Administration, and the Consumer Product Safety Commission may refuse entry for any product.
-If such refusal occurs, CBP does not assume responsibility for importing of goods.
+Some government agencies have the authority to go beyond the Importer of Record and deny entry of imports on the basis of possible threats to the general welfare of the U.S. For example, the Environmental Protection Agency, the Food and Drug Administration, and the Consumer Product Safety Commission may refuse entry for any product.
+If such refusal occurs, CBP does not assume responsibility for the importing of goods.
 Rather, CBP may oversee the export or destruction of such goods.

 The Customs Modernization Act of 1993 created the Importer of Record.
 The role of Importer of Record was created by Customs and Border Protection (CBP) to further secure imports from terroristic threats and assure the payment of duties on all imported goods.
 The Importer of Record carries the legal responsibility for the initial valuing, classifying, and assessment of duties on imports.

 Documentation responsibilities for the Importer of Record include supporting documentation of all initial assessments for an import.
 Furthermore, the Importer of Record is required to appoint a valid Power of Attorney (POA).
 When an Importer of Record is not located on-site at the time of import, the POA has the authority to act on behalf of the Importer of Record for the accountability of the import.
 However, the POA must have been executed and maintain reasonable care, as outlined by the CBP, at the time of the import.